Join us on Facebook!

 A piece of code is said to be thread-safe if it works correctly, that is without data races or race conditions, even if many threads are executing it simultaneously.
 You might have noticed that some programming libraries declare themselves as being thread-safe: if you are writing a multithreaded program you want to make sure that any other third-party function can be used across different threads without triggering concurrency problems.

 We know that a CPU core can perform only one machine instruction at a time.
-Such instruction is said to be atomic because it's indivisible: it can't be break into smaller operations.
+Such instruction is said to be atomic because it's indivisible: it can't be broken into smaller operations.
 The Greek word "atom" (ἄτομος; atomos) means uncuttable.

 The property of being indivisible makes atomic operations thread-safe by nature.
 When a thread performs an atomic write on shared data, no other thread can read the modification half-complete.
 Conversely, when a thread performs an atomic read on shared data, it reads the entire value as it appeared at a single moment in time.
 There is no way for a thread to slip through an atomic operation, thus no data race can happen.